lulujordanna/data-structures/final/README.md

 ## Final Assignments Documentation

 ### 1: Alcohol Anonymous: Meeting Finder
 This project amalgamates weekly assignments [1](https://github.com/lulujordanna/data-structures/tree/master/week01), [2](https://github.com/lulujordanna/data-structures/tree/master/week02), [3](https://github.com/lulujordanna/data-structures/tree/master/week03), [4](https://github.com/lulujordanna/data-structures/tree/master/week04), [6](https://github.com/lulujordanna/data-structures/tree/master/week06), [7](https://github.com/lulujordanna/data-structures/tree/master/week07), [10](https://github.com/lulujordanna/data-structures/tree/master/week10) and [11](https://github.com/lulujordanna/data-structures/tree/master/week11) to repurpose the tabular Alcoholics Anonymous schedule for Manhattan into a new map-based interface.
-The application was developed as a long term planning tool which enables the user to find the right AA meeting based on defined geographic parameters.
+The application was developed as a long term planning tool which enables the user to find the right AA meeting for them, based on defined geographic parameters.
 All AA meeting locations are initially loaded as map markers with the function to filter the map markers by neighbourhood.
 To view the final project, [click here](http://52.87.186.251:8080/aa).

 #### The Data
 The data of all ten zones of [New York's AA Meeting List](https://parsons.nyc/aa/m10.html) was manually parsed, cleaned and stored in PostgreSQL.
 The final query structure has two initial sub-queries to connect the three SQL tables.
-Once the tables are joined on zones and location, the SELECT statement ascribes lat, long, addressname, address and zonename to be unique parameters and then creates a json_build_object for the meeting information.
+Once the tables are joined on zones and location, the SELECT statement ascribes the lat, long, addressname, address and zonename to be unique parameters and then creates a json_build_object for the meeting information.
 This is to ensure that duplicate markers would not be created for the same geo-location.
 The app uses Express and Handlebars to send the data to the webpage.

 ```javascript
 const indexSource = fs.readFileSync("aa.html").toString();